abel-bernabeu/facecompressor/README.md

 - Describe the purpose.
 - Specify the hyper parameters (hparams).
-- Summarize the relevant results collected from a TensorBoard instance embedded in the training notebook).
+- Summarize the relevant results collected from a TensorBoard instance embedded in the training notebook.
 The results are values of PSNR (Peak Signal to Noise Ratio) for the test set, visualizations of the reconstructed images for a handful of test samples or depictions of the error at the pixel level.